PHP was basically introduced to create data driven dynamic web pages. And PHP has passed through many major iterations. PHP 7.0 is the latest release.

-PHP 5.6 onwards version ships with build in web servers.
-They are meant for development and testing purpose only.
-But I would prefer you stick with Apache and PHP combo.
+PHP 5.6 or later versions ship with build in web servers.
+They are meant for development and testing purposes only.
+But I would recommend that you stick with the Apache and PHP combo.

-And the last thing you need with local server is the MySQL server.
-You can install all the components individually which is a power user setup.
+And the last thing you need for a local server is the MySQL server.
+You can install all of the components individually which makes for a power user setup.

-If you really want to create a hosting like environment you better try your hand with installing and configuring each element individually.
+If you really want to create a hosting like environment you better try your installing and configuring each element individually.

 Choose IDE or Editor:

-We have the web server ready, next we need is an editor where you can write your PHP code.
+Now that we have the web server ready, the next thing we need is an editor where you can write your PHP code.

 You have two options.
-You can go for some smart code editors like sublime and notepad++ they are best at their job.
-They offer the syntax highlighting, code completion, plugins or addons, and they are free of cost.
+You can go for some smart code editors like sublime and notepad++ which are the best at their job.
+They offer syntax highlighting, code completion, plugins or addons, and they are free.

-If you want more features you should go for an IDE.
-An Integrated Development Environment (IDE) software would make your programming job very easy.
+If you want more features you should go for the IDE.
+The Integrated Development Environment (IDE) software would make your programming job very easy.

-It offers all the features you get with code editors additionally it offers FTP connection support, code debugging, remote debugging, testing, profiling, database connectivity, in application database execution, and easy to use version control interface.
+It offers all of the features you get with code editors and it offers FTP connection support, code debugging, remote debugging, testing, profiling, database connectivity, in application database execution, all with an easy to use version control interface.

 Errors are bound to happen in programming.
 You are not the exception.
-It’s common to make mistakes but finding it on the large project is a challenging task.
+It’s common to make mistakes but finding them in a large project is a challenging task.

-You need to debug your code to identify and fix the bug.
-PHP don’t have the native debugging facility.
+You need to debug your code to identify and fix the bugs.
+PHP doesn’t have a native debugging facility.
 You need to setup XDebug for debugging.

 If you are using netbeans or any other debugging supported IDE or editor you may need to place the breakpoint and hit the debug file/project option.
-You debugging should start.
+Your debugging should then start.

-Finally, as you are reading this PHP development environment article, you may work with some sort of website or web application, consider reading our why does your website need to be responsive article.
-Responsive design is the new design standard.
+Finally, as you are reading this PHP development environment article, and you are likely working with some sort of website or web application, consider reading our why does your website need to be responsive article.
+Responsive design is the new web design standard.

-Learning and developing web application using PHP is a fun experience.
-You learn a lot and a lot from your mistakes initially.
-Once you feel comfortable with basics start learning some MVC framework like Codeigniter.
+Learning and developing web applications using PHP is a fun experience.
+You learn a lot, especially from your mistakes initially.
+Once you feel comfortable with the basics start learning some MVC framework like Codeigniter.

 About the Author:

-Darshan is the founder of AlphansoTech a WordPress Development Company.
+Darshan is the founder of AlphansoTech, a WordPress Development Company.
 You may find him writing a detailed web technology related articles.
-Codeigniter 4 and WordPress are his latest interest.
+Codeigniter 4 and WordPress are his latest interests.
 You can connect with him on LinkedIn and Twitter.